Randy Quaid: Relationships

-After 2016, Quaid became an outspoken supporter of Donald Trump and believed the outcome of the 2020 United States presidential election was the result of widespread election fraud.
-Three weeks after the election, Trump, on his Twitter account, thanked Quaid for agreeing with his claim.

 Legal issues

 In 2006, Quaid, who acted in Brokeback Mountain, sued the producers for misrepresenting the film as "a low-budget, art house film with no prospect of making money" in order to secure Quaid's professional acting services at below-market rates.

 In 2009, Quaid and his wife were arrested for allegedly defrauding an innkeeper in Santa Barbara by using an invalid credit card to pay a $10,000 bill.
 The two were released on bail that evening and subsequently paid most of the bill.
 However, they repeatedly failed to appear in court and warrants were issued for their arrest.
 They eventually appeared in court the following year where the case was dismissed against Quaid for lack of evidence.
 His wife, Evi, pleaded no contest to a misdemeanor count of fraud and was placed on probation for three years in addition to having to spend 240 hours in community service.

 In September 2010, Quaid and his wife were charged with burglary after they spent five days occupying the guest house in a vacant home they once owned in Santa Barbara.
 The Quaids claimed that the home was wrongfully transferred to a third party by the use of a forged signature.
 Warrants for their arrest were issued after they failed to appear in court, and as a result, they also forfeited their bail.